titu1994/Neural-Style-Transfer/Guide.md

 Aaand you're almost done!.
 A few last steps to take, so open a command prompt (Win + R, cmd.exe):
 - `conda update --all`
-- `conda install mingw libpython` # Two modules which are absolutely needed, else you will see crashes when running without doubt.
+- `conda install mingw libpython` # Two modules which are absolutely needed, else you will see raw code when running without a doubt.
 - `conda install h5py` # Ideally comes installed with Keras, but just to be sure.
 - `pip install pillow` # Dependency for scipy.misc (all image related stuff)